Understanding Periodontitis: Causes, Symptoms, and Treatment Options

 When Should I See A Dentist?

-If you notice any symptoms of periodontitis—such as swollen, bleeding gums or persistent bad breath—it’s important to consult a dentist as soon as possible.
+If you notice any symptoms of periodontitis, such as swollen, bleeding gums or persistent bad breath, it’s essential to consult a dentist as soon as possible.
+If you need to take time off work or school to visit the dentist, you can request an online medical certificate from a registered doctor.
 Early detection is key to preventing further complications, and your dentist can provide personalized advice on managing your gum health.

 Prioritize Your Gum Health with Dr. Saif Shere